rust-lang/blog.rust-lang.org/content/call-for-testing-build-dir-layout-v2.md

     └── incremental/...                   # managed by rustc
 ```

-For more information, see the [`mod layout` documentation](https://doc.rust-lang.org/nightly/nightly-rustc/cargo/core/compiler/layout/index.html).
+For more information on these Cargo internals, see the [`mod layout` documentation](https://doc.rust-lang.org/nightly/nightly-rustc/cargo/core/compiler/layout/index.html).

 ## Why is this being done?